 The Portuguese classification system

-At this level, there is evidence for sensitive or dysautonomic (affecting the autonomic nervous system) symptoms without any major nervous system damage.
+At Level 1, there is evidence of sensitive or dysautonomic (affecting the autonomic nervous system) symptoms but not of major damage to a nervous system.

-The next stage involves sensitive or dysautonomic symptoms with nervous system damage.
+This stage involves sensitive or dysautonomic symptoms, accompanied by signs of nervous system damage.

-At this level, there is nervous system damage in both the lower and upper limbs.
-Independent walking is still possible.
+At this level, nervous system damage is evident in both lower and upper limbs, but independent walking is still possible.

-At level 5, there is a worsening of the symptoms seen in level 4, and the patient needs a wheelchair for mobility.
+At level 5, a worsening of the symptoms is seen in all limbs, with patients typically requiring a wheelchair for mobility.

 FAP News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website